 This relief from ancient Nineveh shows the Assyrian soldiers of Sennacherib carrying off the statues of the gods of an enemy Syrian city.
 (2 Kings 18:34)

-These sculptured walls were excavated at ancient Nineveh and they illustrate the fall of Lachish by the army of king Sennacherib and the inhabitants being driven into captivity.
+they illustrate the fall of Lachish by the army of king Sennacherib and the inhabitants being driven into captivity.
 Before Sennacherib was routed at Jerusalem by the Angel of the Lord, he had captured 36 cities.